RohitPawar2406/Baggage-Problem/README.md

 1)Final Outputs => /Assignement_Outputs/  ; 25 outputs images with each background with each threat objects has been placed. <br/>
 2)Images after GrabCut & Cropping operations=> /grab_resized_images/ ; Grabcut and Cropping operation has done on all threat objects.

+# To Run program-

+Step 1 => Clone the project.

+Step 2 => open terminal and run python main.py

+Step 3 => After each image has been shown press ‘q’ for moving and seeing next images.